What Is Intelligent Process Automation (IPA)?

 Structured vs unstructured documents comparison table

-Yet, IPA doesn’t just automate your processes and streamline your workflows.
+Yet, IPA doesn’t just automate your new and existing processes and streamline your workflows.
 It can make them more intelligent and offer detailed insights for making better business decisions.
-Humans can access more sophisticated machine interaction with IPA and deliver business solutions that would not manifest with human workers alone.
+People can use IPA to have better interactions with machines and solve business problems that humans alone can’t solve.

 IPA adoption